elemeno/sabre/README.md

 ## Contributing

-SABER is designed for collaborative development:
+SABRE is designed for collaborative development:

 ### **Research Partnerships**